Within There is but One Abode

 The artworks from the “Mesas revueltas y collages” series by Santiago Villanueva, were made between the months of May and August 2020 using the contents of ‘a series of boxes containing objects and papers that I didn’t know where to put, a kind of archive limbo’.
 Scattering these objects across small paintings of organic shapes that in some cases resemble landscapes, Villanueva builds collages that celebrate the crossovers between his personal history and the history of art, whose fabrication methods are made clear by the links defined by curiosity, sensibility, time shared with others and emotion.
 The elements spread over the canvas include fliers, collated texts and blisters of pills, locks, mate gourds and incense that lend a more ceremonial element to a collection of mementos that have been transformed into relics.
 Set out so that they appear to have been thrown across the surface, they present a delicate snapshot of the coincidences that mould the day to day emotional, intellectual and professional development of an artist.

-An artist and curator, Santiago Villanueva was in charge of the extended area of influence of the Nuevo Museo Energía de Arte Contemporáneo in Buenos Aires from 2011 until 2018 and was curator of the Bellos Jueves [Beautiful Tuesdays] cycle at the Museo Nacional de Bellas Artes in Buenos Aires from 2014 until 2015.
+Santiago Villanueva (Buenos Aires, 1990) is an artist and a curator, was in charge of the extended area of influence of the Nuevo Museo Energía de Arte Contemporáneo in Buenos Aires from 2011 until 2018 and was curator of the Bellos Jueves [Beautiful Tuesdays] cycle at the Museo Nacional de Bellas Artes in Buenos Aires from 2014 until 2015.
 From 2016 to 2017, he was pedagogical curator at the Museo de Arte Moderno de Buenos Aires.
 During 2012, he was curator of Public Programmes and Education at the Museo de Arte Latinoamericano de Buenos Aires (MALBA).
 With Fernanda Laguna and Rosario Zorraquín, he coordinated the ‘2019 Spazio de arte’.
 His publications include: El surrealismo rosa de hoy [Today’s Pink Surrealism] (Iván Rosado), Las relaciones mentales.
 Eduardo Costa [Mental Relations: Eduardo Costa] (Museo Tamayo), Juan Del Prete.
 Pintura Montada Primicia [Novelty Mounted Painting] (Roldan Moderno) and Mariette Lydis (Iván Rosado).
 He was co-curator of the exhibition “Traidores los días que huyeron” [‘Traitors the Days That Fled’], by the artist Roberto Jacoby, at the Museo de Arte Contemporáneo de Rosario.
 He formed part of the editorial group of the Mancilla journal and is currently editor of the Segunda época magazine.
 He teaches Curatorial Studies at the Universidad Nacional de las Artes.

 Agustina Wetzel at the exhibition Within There Is But One Abode